- Get Involved

-Value system: The value system of the Association and those of the Board of Directors has important bearing on the mission and objectives of the organisation, Association policies and practices.
+Value system: The value system of the Association and those of the Board of Directors has an important bearing on the mission and objectives of the organization, Association policies, and practices.
 It is widely acknowledged that the extent to which the value system is shared by all in the organization is an important factor contributing to success.

-Mission and objectives: The sphere of the Association’s activity, priorities, direction of development, organisational philosophy and policy, etc. is guided by the mission and objectives of the company.
+Mission and objectives: The sphere of the Association’s activity, priorities, the direction of development, organizational philosophy and policy, etc. is guided by the mission and objectives of the company.

-Governance and management structures and natures: The organisational structure, the composition of the Board of Directors, the extent of professionalization of management, etc. are important factors influencing decision-making.
+Governance and management structures and natures: The organizational structure, the composition of the Board of Directors, the extent of professionalization of management, etc. are important factors influencing decision-making.

 Internal power relationships: Factors like the amount of support the Executive Director enjoys from staff, CARA members and the Board of Directors are an important influence on decisions and their implementation.
 The relationship between the members of the Board of Directors is also a critical factor.

 Human resources: The characteristics of human resources like skill, quality, morale, commitment, attitudes, etc. could contribute to the strength or weakness of CARA.

 CARA image, reputation and brand equity: The image and reputation of the Association matters, particularly in terms of membership recruitment and retention, but also in terms of forming joint ventures or other alliances, entering purchase or sale contracts, launching new membership products or service, etc. Brand equity is also relevant in several of these cases.

 Technological capabilities: CARA’s main membership interface is online.
 If it is inadequate, is CARA able to innovate and compete?